Fraud Blocker

 Approaching training solutions based on generations is neither helpful nor beneficial to employees.

 The reality is that the content and workplace culture are likely to play a much more significant role in determining the most efficient training methods than broad assumptions about age groups.
-Rather than focusing on generational differences, it’s time to recognize that there are more similarities between generations than there are differences.
+Rather than focusing on generational differences, it’s time to recognize that there are more similarities between generations than differences.

 Let’s unravel the likely bogus strategies for training for generations.
 It’s always a good time to question generalizations that never cite any real source and embrace a more inclusive and effective approach to workplace training.